Permissionless-Software-Foundation/ipfs-p2wdb-service/dev-docs/README.md

 - Uncensorable, community-driven marketplaces.
 An uncensorable version of [Craigslist](https://craigslist.org) for example.
 Or a decentralized exchange (DEX) for trading cryptocurrencies.

 This idea compliments blockchains by creating a much more flexible and scalable data layer.
 Because it rides on the IPFS network, databases can be archived on Filecoin.
 Subnetworks can shard the P2WDB by creating a new database for their use, then merging any needed data to the main database.
 This is similar to a side-chain in Bitcoin or a subnetwork in Avalanche.

+## Join Us

+If you have technical questions, please ask them in our [community tech supoort Telegram channel](https://t.me/bch_js_toolkit).
+If you want to work with like-minded JavaScript developers on this software, join the [PSF Telegram channel](https://t.me/permissionless_software) and learn more about the [Permissionless Software Foundation](https://psfoundation.info).